lavanyagarg112/react-web-forum/README.md

 (In order: )

+Maybe can change comments button to the web page style??

 Add tags to categories to view by tags, and when we click on the tag also it redirects

 Add Favourites